What needs to be cleared before ADU construction?

 Most Sacramento ADU sites need vegetation removed, old sheds or garages demolished, pool footprints resolved, access widened, debris hauled, topsoil stripped from the pad area, and rough grade established before foundation work.
 Clearing is not the same as making the site build-ready.
 If the ADU pad needs compaction, drainage, base rock, or engineered fill, those details must be coordinated before concrete or pier work starts.

-ADU lot prep sequence
+What is the ADU lot prep sequence?

 - Confirm ADU footprint, setbacks, utility route, and access path